-Mary Prince, an enslaved Bermudian—and, thus, a British subject—is the first known black woman to relate a slave narrative.
+Mary Prince, an enslaved Bermudian—and, thus, a British subject—is the first known Black woman to relate a slave narrative.
 She was the storyteller of an abolitionist collaborative writing team that brought her story to print.
 Susanna Strickland was the compiler.
 She listened to Mary tell her story, and then she wrote it down.
 Thomas Pringle, the secretary of London’s Anti-Slavery Society, was the editor, and he was also the financial backer of the project.

 The History of Mary Prince, A West Indian Slave, Related by Herself was first published in the latter part of February, 1831 at the height of Britain’s Abolition movement.
 Abolition was (and still is) a movement to end slavery.
 The History of Mary Prince went to print three times that year.
 It was a successful strategy that aided in bringing about Emancipation.
-Historically, Emancipation was when slaves were made free.
+Historically, Emancipation was when enslaved people were made free.
 In the British Empire, this was 1 August 1834.

 Betsey’s mother was Sarah Williams, and her father was Captain John Williams.
 The Williams' residence was in Bermuda’s Devonshire Parish.

-Mary’s mother worked as a household slave in the Williams’ household, and Mary was Betsey’s playmate.
+Mary’s mother worked as a domestic in the Williams’ household, and Mary was Betsey’s playmate.
 Mary relates that when she was a child in the Williams’ household it was “the happiest period of my life” but adds that this was because “I was too young to understand rightly my condition as a slave” (Prince 1).2

 When Mary had just turned 12, her situation changed.
 She was put out to work at the Pruden (Prudden) household.
 The Prudden residence was in the neighbouring parish, Paget.
 Mary relates that this was because Sarah Williams was “too poor to keep so many of us at home” (Prince 2).